 k) Approval process.
-Planned Developments shall be considered a conditional use and shall be subject to the approval process for conditional uses set forth in Section 8-4 of this ordinance.
+Planned Developments shall be considered a special use and shall be subject to the approval process for special uses set forth in Section 8-4 of this ordinance.

 ARTICLE VI.
 DEVELOPMENT STANDARDS

 Sec.
 6-1.
 General Standards